1706 – Campaign on the Rhine

 On 22 April, Marsin’s troops marched by four different ways towards Phalsbourg.

 On 23 April, Marsin personally went to Thionville to confuse the Imperialists about his real intents.
 There, he unloaded the artillery and ammunition which had been transported by boat from Metz.

 On 25 April, Maréchal Villars arrived at Strasbourg where his army was assembling.
 He gave orders to move a bridge of boats downstream from Strasbourg to Offendorf.

 On 26 April, Marsin personally left Thionville to join his army at Phalsbourg.

 On 27 April, Marsin’s Army arrived at Phalsbourg.

 - Marsin joined his army at Phalsbourg.

-- The Imperialists blockading Haguenau were still ignoring everything about the preparations of the French.
+- The Imperialists occupying Haguenau were still ignoring everything about the preparations of the French.
 The commanders of the place were the Würzburger Colonel Rubia and the Saxon Lieutenant-Colonel von Benkendorff.
 The garrison consisted of: